Thai Social Security

 You’ll nominate a Thai bank account from which the SSO insurance premium can be taken from, after which 432 baht per month will be deducted automatically and your SSO insurance coverage will continue.

-Basically, under Social Security legislation, once you have contributed 12 months of social security payments, you are entitled to Social Security provided health insurance – FOR LIFE, subject to two VERY important caveats which I outline below.
+Basically, under Social Security legislation, once you have contributed 12 months of social security payments, you are entitled to Social Security provided health insurance – FOR LIFE, subject to three VERY important caveats which I outline below.

 1) Enroll within 6 months of finishing work